aditya/commitments/README.md

 * You edit one or more task item files
 * Compute a logical diff between the edited files and the previous version
-* Augment the task item with the logical diff, the _diffness_
-* Run the task item through a code generation template to emit a list of named events
+* Run the task item paired with its diffness through a code generation template to emit a list of named events
 * Execute the list of named events with the task as context

 # Web Service #